SuperCowPowers/workbench/aws_setup/sageworks_sandbox/README.md

 # SageWorks Sandbox AWS Deployment

-To run/deploy the SageWorks AWS Sandbox you'll need install a couple of Python packages either in a Python VirtualENV of your choice (PyENV is good) or any Python3 will do
+To run/deploy the SageWorks AWS Sandbox you'll need install a couple of Python packages either in a Python VirtualENV of your choice (PyENV is good) or any Python3 will do.
+You'll also need to use a newer version of node such as node v19.6

 ```
 $ pip install -r requirements.txt